It’s not often I get surprised, as in jaw-droppingly amazed, when it comes to coffee anymore.

 Last week I arrived in the Malaysian part of Borneo (Indonesia owns the most significant chunk of the island).
 Even though coffee is grown here, it’s by no means a famous origin.

 The inaugural Borneo Coffee Show took place in the city of Kuching.
-It wasn’t a big show, but it had an exciting focus; namely Liberica — the most ignored coffee species.
+It wasn’t a big show, but it had an interesting focus, namely Liberica — the most ignored coffee species.

-Before this event, I have never, ever seen a third wave roaster featuring Liberica.
+Before this event, I had never seen a third-wave roaster featuring Liberica.
 This isn’t peculiar since the coffee has had a reputation for tasting plain and woody historically.
 I was to find out that nothing could be further from the truth.